Skip to content

 Limitations

-• Files that are enqueued from a third-party resource—or outside of an application’s wpcomvip GitHub repository—will not be minified or concatenated.
+Files that are enqueued from a resource outside of an application’s wpcomvip GitHub repository will not be minified or concatenated.
+This includes:

 Versioning to bust the cache